Banggai fruit dove: Distribution and habitat

 They are found in Indonesia and are natural to the Banggai Islands.
 The birds mainly thrive in the forest regions.
 Specifically, the subtropical or tropical moist lowlands.
 However, this environment is degrading and leaving the Banggai Fruit Dove without a home.
 The cause of this environmental degradation is mainly subject to global climate change.
 The factors of climate change that are having the greatest impact are earthquakes, droughts, volcanic eruptions, and mudslides.

-Behaviour and ecology

-The ecology of the Banggai Fruit Dove examines how the bird interacts with its surroundings.
+Vocalization

-Vocalization: The song of the Banggai Fruit Dove is known and recognized as a long series of "whoop" notes.
+The song of the Banggai fruit dove is described as a long series of "whoop" notes.
 There are typically around 20 notes in the series and the call will last for 2.7 seconds.
 It may be shorter or longer, but when broken down that comes to 0.07 seconds per note.

-Diet: The bird is recognized for taking fruits off of branches of trees to gain nutrition and they use their strong beak to crack open hard-shelled fruits.

-Habitat: Banggai Fruit Doves are arboreal, meaning that they live exclusively in the trees.
-Because the species is so rare, there is not much information on how they form their shelter.
-However, a basic platform nest was sited in early May.
-The nest was a platform consisting of small branches that are found in the montane forest.
-Montane ecosystems are characterized to be located on the sides of mountains with a correlation between climate and elevation.

 Conservation status

-The Banggai Fruit Dove is threatened by habitat loss and is on the endangered species list.
-As of 2014, there are between 2500-9999 birds left standing.
-There are limited resources that we have on this bird because it is so rare, however, more research is being done to investigate the lifestyle.
+The Banggai fruit dove is threatened by habitat loss and is considered to be Near Threatened by the IUCN.
+As of 2024, the population has not been estimated, but is believed to be decreasing.